Chocolate milk: Studies and research

 A number of studies have been issued in regard to chocolate milk nutrition.
 A 2005 study by the New York City Department of Education found that by removing whole milk and replacing it with low-fat or fat-free chocolate milk, students were served an estimated 5,960 fewer calories and 619 fewer grams of fat per year.
 However, more recent studies show that fat-free and low-fat milk may actually increase body fat and contribute to obesity.
 Whole milk may in fact be healthier for obese children than low-fat or non-fat milk.

 An April 2007 study from Loughborough University indicated that low-fat milk was an effective rehydration drink.

 A November 2009 study conducted by scientists in Barcelona, Spain, suggests that regularly consuming skimmed milk with cocoa rich in flavonoids may reduce inflammation and slow or prevent the development of atherosclerosis.
 The study notes that its effects are not as pronounced as seen in consumption of red wine.
 However, in a single serving of cocoa, other researchers found 611 milligrams of gallic acid equivalents (GAE) and 564 milligrams of epicatechin equivalents (ECE), compared with 340 milligrams of GAE and 163 milligrams of ECE in red wine, and 165 milligrams of GAE and 47 milligrams of ECE in green tea.

 A study published in 2009 compared chocolate milk to a commercial recovery beverage (matched for carbohydrate and protein content) administered to cyclists after intense workouts.
 The researchers found no difference in post-workout plasma creatine kinase levels and muscle soreness, nor in cycling time to exhaustion.
-However, being that chocolate milk is usually less expensive than commercial recovery beverages, the researchers concluded that chocolate milk "serves as a more convenient, cheaper ... recovery beverage option for many athletes".
+However, since chocolate milk is usually less expensive than commercial recovery beverages, the researchers concluded that chocolate milk "serves as a more convenient, cheaper ... recovery beverage option for many athletes".

 A May 2010 sports nutrition study concluded that "exercise recovery during short-term periods of heavy soccer training appears to be similar when isocaloric CM (Chocolate Milk) and CHO (Carbohydrate) beverages are consumed post-exercise".

 Yet another study in 2011 at Kean University in New Jersey concluded similar results in male soccer players, discovering that there was an increase in time to fatigue when chocolate milk was consumed.
 The Kean University study also viewed chocolate milk's effects on female soccer players undergoing morning and afternoon practices during preseason.
 They were either given the carbohydrate-electrolyte beverage or chocolate milk between morning and afternoon preseason practices.
 Following every afternoon practice, each athlete completed a shuttle run to fatigue.
 The study concluded that chocolate milk is just as beneficial as the carbohydrate-electrolyte beverage in promoting recovery in women.